For Chief Financial Officers: A Practical Approach to Using Artificial Intelligence - Part II

 Examples where Finance can benefit from AI include:

-1. Invoice Processing: Employees spend a significant amount of time on Procure to Pay (P2P).
+1. Invoice and Bill Processing: Employees spend a significant amount of time on Order to Cash (O2C) and Procure to Pay (P2P) processes.
 Manually entering invoice data resulting in high and costly error rates.
 Using an AI powered system, CFOs can significantly simplify and automate these manual processes.
 Because of the many data points on an invoice, an AI system can “learn” the relationship between the individual elements of an invoice.
 In the future, based on previous experience and data, the system autonomously processes the invoices and allocates them to the appropriate general ledger accounts.
 If there are any misallocations which are corrected by an expert, the system learns and improves from such interventions.

 2. Bank Reconciliations: The reconciliation of account data and receipts as well as the allocation of banking information can be carried out faster and reliably using AI.
 The software retrieves both sources of data directly.
 Independently-learning algorithms match the document information with the transactions in the company’s bank accounts.
 This renders the bank reconciliation process much more reliable, transparent, and most importantly it can be carried out in real-time.
 This in turn helps CFOs to evaluate in real time the liquidity position of the business.